HackingFromHomeHackathon/november-2020/submissions/JaquelineP-pubquiz.md

 When all players arrived, the quiz master finally starts the first round.
 All team members are split into small teams (up to five members).
 While answering the questions together, they can communicate via Jitsi.
 If one player enters the solution, all other players of the subteam can see the input as well.
-After each round as well as at the end of the quiz, all players come back to a joined room.
+After each round and at the end of the quiz, all players come back to a joined room.
 The quiz master evaluates the given answers and scores points.

 ## Our tech stack